 The applicant must submit the correct filing fee for this group registration option.
 37 C.F.R. § 202.4(e).
-The current fee is set forth in the U.S. Copyright Office's fee schedule under the heading "Registration of a claim in a group of newspapers or a group of newsletters."
+The current fee is set forth in the U.S. Copyright Office's fee schedule under the heading "Group registration of newspaper issues (electronic filing only)."

-For information concerning the methods for paying the filing fee, see Chapter 1400, Sections 1412.3 through 1412.5.
+For information concerning the methods for paying the filing fee, see Chapter 1400, Sections 1413.3 through 1413.5.